AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 ```

-#### NOTE: creating the cluster will take several minutes
+#### NOTE: creating the cluster will take several ( ~ 10 ) minutes

+-   Step 5:

-- Now you will deploy the Pizzeria application and its associated PostgreSQL and MySQL databases
+    - Deploy the Pizzeria applications twice - one using PostgreSQL and another using MySQL database.

 ```bash
 cd ~/Resources/HelmCharts/ContosoPizza